Tartsi/todoapp/README.md

 - Task management; Creation, Viewing, Editing and Deleting of tasks
 - Basic UI, with simple CSS
 - Persistent data storage; Either Django's base SQLite3 or MySQL that has a base for it setup in settings.py (commented out)
-- ~~Testing; Unittests; using Django's built-in 'TestCase' class - possibly intergration tests~~ No tests in this project
+- No tests in this project

 ### Install: